Harold J. Krent

 - A.B., Princeton University

-In addition, Dean Krent has served as a consultant to the Administrative Conference of the United States.
+In addition, Professor Krent has served as a consultant to the Administrative Conference of the United States.
 He has also litigated numerous cases with students on behalf of indigent prisoners.

-Dean Krent joined the IIT Chicago-Kent faculty in 1994.
+Professor Krent joined the IIT Chicago-Kent faculty in 1994.
 He was appointed associate dean in 1997 and interim dean in 2002 before assuming the deanship on January 1, 2003.
+He continued is his role as dean until July 31, 2019.

 Inconsistency and Angst in District Court Resolution of Social Security Disability Appeals, 67 Hastings Law Journal 367 (2016) (with S. Morris).